What is Crown Estate Scotland?

 Do whale carcasses beached on the foreshore in Scotland belong to Crown Estate Scotland?

-No. Responsibility for Royal fish less than 25 feet in length rests with the local authority, who may arrange for them to be removed and disposed.
+No. Responsibility for Royal fish less than 25 feet in length rests with the local authority, who may arrange for them to be removed and disposed of.

-For whale carcasses over 25 feet in length, the local coastguard should notify the Scottish Government's Marine Scotland Directorate.
-They should also inform the SRUC who record cetacean strandings around Scotland and who may wish to undertake a post-mortem.
+For whale carcasses more than 25 feet in length, the local coastguard should notify the Scottish Government's Marine Scotland Directorate.
+They should also inform Scotland’s Rural College (SRUC) who record cetacean strandings around Scotland and who may wish to undertake a post-mortem.

 Scottish Government has produced guidance on how to respond to the stranding of a Royal fish.